Biden, Scholz discuss results of their talks with Putin and Zelensky — White House

-US President Joe Biden and German Chancellor Olaf Scholz discussed the results of their recent talks with Russian and Ukrainian Presidents, Vladimir Putin and Vladimir Zelensky, the White House said on Wednesday after their telephone conversation, Tass informs.
+US President Joe Biden and German Chancellor Olaf Scholz discussed the results of their recent talks with Russian and Ukrainian Presidents, Vladimir Putin and Vladimir Zelensky, the White House said on Wednesday after their telephone conversation, TASS reports.

 Biden, Scholz discuss results of their talks with Putin and Zelensky — White House